SamuelDW/overton/README.md

 4. Get the pages for the links found in the first run
 5. Scrape the metadata information from those pages
 6. Store and display the information gained.

+## The actual flow
+1. did get the user agent and parts set up
+2. Got the pages for the links and got those being stored whilst extracting the links.
+3. Did create a very tightly coupled scraper for the meta data

 ## Structure
 ### Scrapers